TEACHING—FULL RESPONSIBILITY (at Tulane University except where noted)

 I aim for a comfortable class environment because students who are comfortable in class will better retain the material they are exposed to and will more readily share ideas, raise objections, and refine their classmates’ contributions.
 While it is true that the topics covered in philosophy courses—e.g., external world skepticism, the existence of free will, the morality of practices that students engage in or endorse—should leave students at least a bit unsettled, I aim to prevent persistent discomfort that can disrupt learning.

 The strategy that I have implemented most extensively with this goal in mind is to convey to students that all of their contributions in class are valued.
-The techniques I use to that end will be familiar to many teachers: announcing that a student’s comment illustrates an important idea that is easy to miss; honoring a student’s position by asking the class to take two minutes and think individually about what their view would imply in particular scenarios; and, in cases in which the student’s contribution is misguided, explaining why someone might reasonably take that view, before (perhaps) addressing where it goes wrong.
-To some extent, the goal of welcoming student contributions is in tension with clear and efficient presentation of philosophical material.
+The techniques I use to that end will be familiar to many teachers: announcing that a student’s comment illustrates an important idea that is easy to miss; honoring a student’s contribution by asking the class to take two minutes and think individually about reasons that count in favor and against their position; and, in cases in which the student’s contribution is misguided, explaining why someone might reasonably take that view, before (perhaps) addressing where it goes wrong.
+To some extent, the goal of affirming student contributions is in tension with clear and efficient presentation of philosophical material.
 I remember, for example, a class discussion of cultural relativism in which a student’s comment suggested that, according to cultural relativism, people’s moral views are causally influenced by their cultural environment.
 I very much felt the urge to interject that cultural relativism’s distinctive claim involves the truth conditions of moral judgments, rather than the effect of culture on personal morals.
 Based on my reading of the student’s comfort level, I decided to rely on later restatements of the theory (on my part or from students) to clarify the issue.
-My judgment, though one I continue to calibrate, is that the costs in philosophical precision are more than compensated for by the welcoming environment and its effect on learning.
+My judgment, one I continue to calibrate, is that the costs in philosophical precision are more than compensated for by the welcoming environment and its effect on learning.